Brixmor Property Group Inc. (BRX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Brixmor Property Group Inc. (BRX) is $24.94, which is $4.5 above the current market price.
-The public float for BRX is 298.27M, and currently, short sellers hold a 1.71% ratio of that float.
-The average trading volume of BRX on March 22, 2023 was 2.55M shares.
+The average price predicted by analysts for BRX is $24.83, which is $4.55 above the current price.
+The public float for BRX is 298.27M and currently, short sellers hold a 1.55% ratio of that float.
+The average trading volume of BRX on March 27, 2023 was 2.60M shares.

 BRX’s Market Performance

-The stock of Brixmor Property Group Inc. (BRX) has seen a -4.27% decrease in the past week, with a -11.20% drop in the past month, and a -6.87% fall in the past quarter.
-The volatility ratio for the week is 3.41%, and the volatility levels for the past 30 days are at 2.60% for BRX.
-The simple moving average for the last 20 days is -6.08% for BRX stock, with a simple moving average of -5.26% for the last 200 days.
+BRX’s stock has seen a 1.35% increase for the week, with a -10.31% drop in the past month and a -8.81% fall in the past quarter.
+The volatility ratio for the week is 3.40%, and the volatility levels for the past 30 days are at 2.79% for Brixmor Property Group Inc. The simple moving average for the last 20 days is -6.08% for BRX stock, with a simple moving average of -6.57% for the last 200 days.

 Analysts’ Opinion of BRX